To prohibit employment discrimination on the basis of sexual orientation or gender identity.

 Sponsor and status

 Sponsor.
 Representative for Massachusetts's 4th congressional district.
 Democrat.

 111th Congress (2009–2010)

-This bill was introduced on June 19, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 19, 2009, in a previous session of Congress, but it did not receive a vote.

 Apr 24, 2007